jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 #> 6                 7                    0                        52
 ```

-From these results it appears that each row is a single agency's annual data for 2017 and the columns show the number of crimes for four crime categories included (the full UCR data contains many more crimes which we'll see in a later lesson).
+From these results it appears that each row is a single agency's annual data for 2017 and the columns show the number of crimes for four crime categories included.

 Finally, we can run `names()` to print out every column name.
 We can already see every name from `head()` but this is useful when we have many columns and don't want to use `head()`.